 Work hours are arranged with the internship supervisor depending on the intern's schedule and the needs of the host organization.
 The intern is also required to take part in special mandatory internship seminar sessions that meet during the semester.
 The intern's final grade is based on the quality of a written paper, a weekly e-journal, the evaluations of the internship supervisor at the host institution, and participation in the internship seminar sessions.

-Students must submit their application for the 2013 Summer Session and the Fall Semester to the internship director no later than April 5, 2013.
-Students are urged to apply before the deadline, given limited placement opportunities.
+Students must submit their application for the 2014 Spring Semester to the internship director no later than November 15, 2013 Students are urged to apply before the deadline, given limited placement opportunities.
 The internship position will be jointly agreed upon by the student and the internship director and must be approved by the director.
 Students applying for an internship should include the following material:

 Unofficial Transcript (accessed through LOCUS)